Azure/wordpress-linux-appservice/WordPress/wordpress_azure_open_ai_integration.md

 6. Review the details and click on Create.
 Azure OpenAI resource will be created.

 **Deploy Azure OpenAI models**
-As per the steps specified in this section “Deploy a model” of this document: How-to - Create a resource and deploy a model using Azure OpenAI Service - Azure OpenAI | Microsoft Learn
+As per the steps specified in this section “Deploy a model” of this document [How-to - Create a resource and deploy a model using Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)

-Note: Deploy a GPT model (Davinci, Curie, Babage, Ada, gpt-35-turbo, DALL-E) as per your needs explained here: Azure OpenAI Service models - Azure OpenAI | Microsoft Learn.
+Note: Deploy a GPT model (Davinci, Curie, Babage, Ada, gpt-35-turbo, DALL-E) as per your needs explained here [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability).
 It is recommended to deploy a gpt-35-turbo model.
 Different models have different capabilities and pricing.
-Checkout pricing and model description and decide your option.
+Checkout [pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/), [model](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#working-with-models) description and decide your option.

-Configure Azure OpenAI with WordPress on App Service
+## Configure Azure OpenAI with WordPress on App Service

 To configure Azure OpenAI models with WordPress on App Service, you can install and activate the AI Engine plugin from WordPress marketplace for plugins